|

 There are animal activists who claim that Greeks don't care about animals and who send out pictures of suffering puppies because it makes them feel like they are helping them.
 They tell people to boycott Greece as if that will make the plight of animals any better.
-But the people in Greece who are actually helping animals are those on the front lines, in the streets and neighborhoods of Athens and in the villages and countryside and they need your support.
+But the people in Greece who are actually helping animals are

 As for the statement that Greeks don't care about animals, if it were true then these organizations would not exist.
-And if everyone in the USA and the UK loved animals and did not mistreat them then there would be no need for groups like the ASPCA.
+And if everyone in the USA and the UK loved animals and did not mistreat them then there would be no need for groups like the ASPCA and the other animal protection groups in those countries.
 But cruelty is a human trait and it exists in Greece as it does in any country in the world.
-These organizations below are doing what they can do help animals and to educate people in an effort to eliminate animal cruelty.
-They need volunteers and money so if you care about the plight of animals in Greece contact one or more of them.
-If you have an organization that helps animals in Greece and want to be listed send me an e-mail.
+These organizations below are doing what they can do help animals and to educate people in an effort to eliminate

 * ATHENS